bahree/helloLondon/README.md

 - **What I built on**: Adapted the architecture for historical text training, added custom tokenization, and integrated modern training practices

 ### **My Extensions**

-I extend these foundational concepts with:
-- **Production-ready infrastructure** with comprehensive error handling and logging
-- **Custom historical tokenizer** optimized for 1500-1850 English
-- **Advanced data filtering** and quality control systems
-- **Multi-GPU training** with Distributed Data Parallel
-- **Comprehensive evaluation frameworks** with historical accuracy metrics
-- **Hugging Face deployment** with professional model cards and documentation
-- **Unified inference system** supporting both PyTorch checkpoints and published models
+I extend these foundational concepts with a comprehensive educational infrastructure that includes detailed error handling, comprehensive logging, and step-by-step documentation designed to make LLM development accessible to learners.
+The system features a custom historical tokenizer specifically optimized for 1500-1850 English text, incorporating period-specific vocabulary, archaic language patterns, and historical terminology that standard tokenizers struggle to handle effectively.

+The project includes advanced data filtering and quality control systems that ensure only high-quality historical text reaches the training pipeline, along with sophisticated multi-GPU training infrastructure using Distributed Data Parallel for efficient model training.
+The evaluation framework goes beyond standard language model metrics to include historical accuracy assessments, temporal consistency checks, and domain-specific performance measurements that are crucial for historical language modeling.
+The complete system supports both local PyTorch checkpoint inference and seamless Hugging Face deployment with comprehensive model cards, detailed documentation, and unified inference capabilities that make the models accessible to researchers, educators, and developers across different technical backgrounds.

+## **🔧 Troubleshooting**

+**📖 [TROUBLESHOOTING.md](08_documentation/TROUBLESHOOTING.md)** - Complete troubleshooting guide with solutions for all common issues including environment setup, data collection, tokenizer problems, model training, and more.

 ## **🤝 Support**

 You are kidding right? 🤣

 For issues and questions:
-1. Check the troubleshooting guide
+1. Check the troubleshooting guide above
-2. Review the documentation
+2. Review the documentation in `08_documentation/`
 3. Check the logs in the respective folders
 4. Create an issue on GitHub